Ennovar/EnnovarWeb/README.md

 #Austin notes
--hubspot form doesn't work correctly, overwrites existing contact in hubspot, may need to delete php/js file -blog format no longer works
+-hubspot form doesn't work correctly, overwrites existing contact in hubspot, may need to delete php/js file -> slack austin major for hubspot credentials
+-blog format no longer works
 -bootstrap will need to be converted to newer version in future -header doesn't load correctly in jekyll format, had to add in index.html